RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ![](images/ug/tools/schema_compare_as_composite_task.png)

-## Using schema compare with Liquibase PRO key.
+## Using schema compare with Liquibase PRO key

 If you have a Liquibase PRO key, then you can use it with DBeaver.
 Steps you need: